Henry Cabot Lodge Jr.: 1960 vice presidential campaign

 The choice of Lodge proved to be questionable.
 He did not carry his home state for Nixon.
 Also, some conservative Republicans charged that Lodge had cost the ticket votes, particularly in the South, by his pledge (made without Nixon's approval) that if elected, Nixon would name at least one African American to a Cabinet post.
 He suggested appointing the diplomat Ralph Bunche as a "wonderful idea".
-Nixon was furious at Lodge for his speech in New York promising to name an African American to the cabinet, and accused him of spending too much time campaigning with minority groups, instead of the white majority.
+Nixon was furious at Lodge for this pledge, and accused him of spending too much time campaigning with minority groups, instead of the white majority.
 One Republican from West Virginia said of Lodge's speech: "Whoever recommended that Harlem speech should have been thrown out of an airplane at 25,000 feet".

 Between 1961 and 1962, Lodge was the first director-general of the Atlantic Institute.